calaldees/teacherEducation/teacherEducation/metaCognition.md

         * (Find this table!)
 Table 1.
 Sample self-questions to promote student metacognition about learning
             * Cols: Planning Questions, Monitoring Questions, Evaluating Questions
             * Rows: Class session, Active-learning task and/or homework assignment, Quiz or exam, Overall course
-Idea: Structured Meta-cognition for homework?

-Volet described "metacognitive strategies" in teaching and learning as the use of metacognition elements to aid learning, including checking, planning, selecting, monitoring, evaluating and revising.
+TASK2: (10min)
+Discuss Table 1 with class - Strategies for integrating into lessons

 ### Some ideas of mine

+* Possible Idea: Structured Meta-cognition for homework?
 * What was the hardest thing about this project?
 Why was this the hardest thing?
 What skills would have helped you if you had had them?
 How would you have go those skills?
 What could you do in the next project to improve?
 * Planning - Always seek to clarify the problem
     * How will you know the task is complete and works correctly?